 When Federal consumer financial protection law is violated, the Bureau's Supervision, Enforcement, and Fair Lending Division is committed to holding the responsible parties accountable.
-In the six months covered by this report, our supervisory actions resulted in financial institutions providing approximately \$14 million in redress to over 339,000 consumers.
-During that timeframe, we also have announced enforcement actions that resulted in orders for approximately \$40 million in total relief for consumers who fell victim to various violations of consumer financial protection laws, along with over \$13.7 million in civil money penalties4.
-We brought numerous enforcement actions for various violations of the Dodd-Frank Act and other laws, including actions against Pressler & Pressler for illegal debt collection practices; All American Check Cashing for illegal practices relating to its payday lending; Intercept for enabling unauthorized withdrawals; Bancorpsouth for illegal redlining and discriminatory mortgage underwriting and pricing practices; Santander Bank for illegal overdraft practices; Wells Fargo Bank for illegal student loan servicing practices and illegally secretly opening unauthorized accounts; a former Wells Fargo Bank employee for an illegal mortgage fee-shifting scheme; First National Bank of Omaha for illegal credit card add-on practices; Bridgepoint for deceiving students about the cost of student loans; five Arizona title lenders for failing to disclose loan APR rates to consumers; TMX Finance for luring consumers into more costly loans; and Flurish for failing to deliver promised benefits.5 The Bureau has also continued to develop and refine its nationwide supervisory program for depository and nondepository financial institutions, through which those institutions are examined for compliance with Federal consumer financial protection law.
+During FY 2016, the Bureau's supervisory actions resulted in financial institutions providing more than \$58 million in redress to over 516,000 consumers, and the Bureau has also announced orders through enforcement efforts for approximately \$247 million in total relief for consumers who fell victim to various violations of consumer financial protection laws, along with over \$83.7 million in civil money penalties.
+The Bureau has also continued to develop and refine its nationwide supervisory program for depository and nondepository financial institutions, through which those institutions are examined for compliance with Federal consumer financial protection law.

-Continuing the CFPB's policy of transparency, the Bureau issued two editions of Supervisory Highlights this reporting period.
-The Mortgage Servicing Special Edition of Supervisory Highlights6 reminded institutions of Module 4 of the Equal Credit Opportunity Act (ECOA) baseline review modules used by Bureau examiners to evaluate compliance management systems under ECOA.
+Continuing the CFPB's policy of transparency, the Bureau has released four editions of Supervisory Highlights during this fiscal year, including one special edition.
+These editions discussed examination findings and regulatory violations or unfair, deceptive, or abusive acts or practices in the areas of consumer reporting, debt collection, student loan servicing, mortgage origination, mortgage servicing, and fair lending.
+The special edition reminded institutions of Module 4 of the Equal Credit Opportunity Act (ECOA) baseline review modules used by Bureau examiners to evaluate compliance management systems under ECOA.
 Among other things, Module 4 contains questions regarding fair lending training of servicing staff, fair lending monitoring of servicing, and servicing of consumers with Limited English Proficiency.
-The Summer 2016 edition of Supervisory Highlights7 highlighted
+Supervisory Highlights is intended to inform both industry and the public about the development of the Bureau's supervisory program and to discuss, in a manner consistent with the confidential nature of the supervisory process, broad trends in examination findings in key market or product areas.